openwisp/openwisp-monitoring/docs/user/checks.rst

 Configuration Applied
 ---------------------

-This check ensures that the `openwisp-config agent
+This check ensures that the :doc:`openwisp-config agent
-<https://github.com/openwisp/openwisp-config/>`_ is running and applying
+</openwrt-config-agent/index>` is running and applying configuration
-configuration changes in a timely manner.
+changes in a timely manner.
 You may choose to disable auto creation of this check by using the setting :ref:`openwisp_monitoring_auto_device_config_check`.

 This check runs periodically, but it is also triggered whenever the